Catalyst and Inhibitor

 Definition of Catalyst and Inhibitor

-Catalysts are compounds which accelerate chemical reactions by decreasing activation energy requirements without altering or degrading any properties during activation, speeding up their reactions while contributing to new product creation.
+Catalysts are compounds that accelerate chemical reactions by decreasing activation energy requirements without altering or degrading any properties during activation, speeding up their reactions while contributing to new product creation.
 Catalysts boost reaction speed as well as assist with new product manufacturing.

 Catalysts play an invaluable role in modern industry by expediting chemical reactions quickly and efficiently – something crucial in many industrial processes.
-Additionally, catalysts reduce energy requirements to start reactions resulting in cost savings as well as environmental benefits; many everyday products containing fertilizers, pharmaceuticals and fuels use catalysts extensively during manufacture.
+Additionally, catalysts reduce energy requirements to start reactions resulting in cost savings as well as environmental benefits; many everyday products containing fertilizers, pharmaceuticals, and fuels use catalysts extensively during manufacture.

-Inhibitors play an essential role in chemical regulation by acting to regulate chemicals precisely and deliberately.
-They can stop unwanted reactions, limit reaction speed to specific amounts or block specific pathways of reaction – which make inhibitors great tools in many fields like polymer manufacturing, food processing or treating disease.
+They can stop unwanted reactions, limit reaction speed to specific amounts or block specific pathways of reaction – which make inhibitors great tools in many fields like polymer manufacturing, food processing, or treating disease.
 Inhibitors find their place across many applications such as manufacturing polymers or treating diseases.

 Catalyst

 Catalysis provides an alternate means of conducting chemical reactions by decreasing energy requirements to start and sustain reactions.
 Catalysts work in concert with reactants, producing intermediate products.
-Once reactions have completed, catalysts can be removed from intermediate phases for regeneration purposes.
+Once reactions have been completed, catalysts can be removed from intermediate phases for regeneration purposes.

 There are two kinds of catalysts Homogeneous and Heterogeneous.
 Homogeneous catalysts consist of particles in the same phase with reactant molecules; for heterogeneous catalysts (e.g. enzymes), their state differs significantly from their counterpart reactants’ molecules – thus providing biological catalysis agents such as enzymes with catalytic power.